PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 ''
 ```

-Again, this is a nix function returning multiline string containing Vim script.
+Again, this is a Nix function returning multiline string containing Vim script.
-And we use nix variable `${ultisnipsSnippets}` which is defined in `let-in`
+And we use Nix variable `${ultisnipsSnippets}` which is defined in `let-in`
 block and references the package created in the previous chapter.

 {{ why(question="